 9. As a CGS Representative, I value Professionalism.
+In practice, this value looks like:

 - a.
 I prepare for meetings by reading the necessary materials and arriving on-time. - b.
 I make guests at meetings feel welcome, and devote my full attention to their presentations. - c.
 I speak respectfully, without profanity or sarcasm. - d.
 I approach directly those persons with whom I have a conflict or disagreement.